Skip to main content

 • Q: I’m not an ESI, but I haven’t worked in HIV before.
 Don’t you want to help me?

 • Of course we do!
 In fact, we love to lure in senior investigators from other fields… I mean, help them expand their research interests.
 The application process is the same as for Early Stage Investigators, as are the required documentation and outcomes.
+While the CFAR mentor requirement is not relevant, we would like to see you have an established investigator in the CFAR as a collaborator or at least a consultant on your proposal.
 If you have already been PI on an R01 for a project in HIV, however, you are already one of us and we cannot lure, ahem, fund you.

 • Q: My research interests align with NIH’s priorities and will lead to an R01, I’m sure of it.
 Is that all I need to say about that?